Ryan

 It is loss, tears, and attempts to remember.
 It is frustration, denial, acceptance, and anger.
 It is fear, anxiety, loneliness, sadness, and exasperation.
 It is unfair.

 Today my mom will spend her day with my dad.
 He’s there but she’s alone.
 She will wake early and climb out of the king size bed they shared for 45 years to go check on him in the living room where he now sleeps in the hospital bed hospice has provided.
 Her sleep wasn’t restful because she has to listen for him on the monitor on her nightstand in case he coughs or chokes.
 Sometimes she sleeps in a chair next to his bed if he’s anxious or afraid.
 His only comfort is her.
 She’ll check on him to see if he’s taken his oxygen off, which he usually has, and change the bedding he’s soiled.
 He’ll be happy to see her but won’t want to get out of bed yet.
-He likes to sleep late – he likes to sleep period!
+He likes to sleep late.
 Several hours later she’ll get him up to move him to his chair which is only a few feet away, yet it is a monumental workout for both of them.
 As soon as he’s seated she brings him his protein shake.
 His morning routine no longer includes the newspaper or the crossword puzzle.
 Instead of staring at the paper, now he just stares.

 As difficult and miserable as that all sounds, and it is, it is so much more.